AdobeDocs/workfront.en/help/workfront-goals/goal-management/goal-status-overview.md

  </ul>
 </ul>

-## Overview of goal statuses in&nbsp;*Workfront Goals*
+## Overview of goal statuses in  `Workfront Goals`

-For information about creating *Workfront Goals* goals, see [Create goals in Adobe Workfront Goals](../../workfront-goals/goal-management/create-goals.md).
+For information about creating `Workfront Goals` goals, see [Create goals in Adobe Workfront Goals](../../workfront-goals/goal-management/create-goals.md).

 For information about activating goals, see [Activate goals in Adobe Workfront Goals](../../workfront-goals/goal-management/activate-goals.md).

-Goals can have one of the following statuses in *Workfront Goals*:
+Goals can have one of the following statuses in `Workfront Goals`:

 * [Draft](#draft)
 * [Active](#active)